ganzer428/rdb/README.md

 to my audio collection using a cache of data.
 Other usage is a quick context search - on standard UNIX server it engages builtin `fgrep` which is quite effective.
+Works pretty quick with modest data files, like with few hundred MB file with few dozens thousands records on my Intel Core i7 it takes around 0.001 second for `get`, 0.004 for `put` and 0.05 for basic `select`.

 -------------------------------------------------------------------
 Usage: